 Derivatives have no intrinsic value – they’re just agreements between two parties saying that Party 1 will owe Party 2 if the price of XYZ reaches a certain point by a certain date.
 Derivatives can be drawn up and traded over pretty much anything: stock prices, commodity prices, interest rates, bond rates, and currency exchange rates.

 For example, a derivative like a stock option will move in price depending on how the underlying stock does.
-If you own stock call options on Amazon (NYSE: AMZN) and Amazon’s stock price goes down, the value of your call options will go down as well.
+If you own stock call options on Apple (NYSE: AAPL) and Apple’s stock price goes down, the value of your call options will go down as well.
 Since derivatives are contracts and contracts must have an expiration, the time left until the contract expires also plays a role in the price of the derivative.
-If our Amazon call options don’t expire until January 2022, they won’t be hit as hard as calls expiring in June of 2021.
+If our Apple call options don’t expire until January 2023, they won’t be hit as hard as calls expiring in June of 2022.

 Types of Derivatives